Risk Parity vs 60/40: an honest benchmark across three rate regimes

 A methodologically clean comparison of Risk Parity and 60/40 over 10-, 20- and 30-year windows — leverage, drawdown, Sharpe, Sortino and regime analysis.

-The 60/40 is the "natural" benchmark for those who allocate at home.
-Risk Parity is the "natural benchmark" for those who allocate for others.
-Comparing them honestly means fixing the same starting conditions — capital, rebalancing, costs, leverage — and then looking at long windows.
+The 60/40 is the natural benchmark for those who allocate at home; Risk Parity is the natural benchmark for those who allocate for others.
+Comparing them honestly means fixing the same starting conditions — capital, rebalancing, costs, leverage — across 10-, 20- and 30-year windows.
 No cherry-picking on the start date.

 Methodological setup